11 Jun 2021

 West Yorkshire Fire and Rescue Authority (WYFRA) has today given the go ahead to relocate the fire station in Hightown Road, Cleckheaton, to the West Yorkshire Fire and Rescue Service…

 25 Aug 2020

 The latest group of new recruits at West Yorkshire Fire and Rescue Service (WYFRS) have celebrated passing their training with a special, albeit slightly different, graduation ceremony at Headquarters in…

 View more news for this station

-The new station will have two bays adjoining the welfare accommodation which will include a kitchen/dining space, office spaces and a gym area.
-A new steel tower will be installed at the rear of the drill ground.
-The steel framed, brickwork constructed station will also have some panelling and pre-finished, low maintenance windows, roof edging and other finishes.
+The two bays are adjoined with new welfare accommodation which includes a kitchen/dining space, office spaces and a gym area.
+A new steel tower has also been installed at the rear of the drill ground.

-The fire station has been designed and detailed by Bradshaw Gass & Hope and will be built by Marshall building contractors.
+The fire station has been designed and detailed by Bradshaw Gass & Hope and is being built by Marshall building contractors.